microsoft/pai/docs/tools/how-to-setup-report-script.md

 The file have following columns:

 * alert name: alert name defined in prometheus
-* instance: where this alert was triggered
+* host_ip: from which node this alert was triggered
+* source: the actual component in problem(have different meanings in different alert)
 * start: start time of this alert
 * durtion: how much time(seconds) this alert lasts
+* labels: original label sent along with alert

 ### raw_job.csv